Food Science and Human Nutrition (FSHN)

 FSHN 488 Obesity, Science, and Issues (2) In-depth study of obesity, including research, etiology, treatment, and prevention.
 Pre: 480 and 486.

 FSHN 491 Topics in Food Science and Human Nutrition (V) Study and discussion of significant topics, problems, or laboratory experiments.
-Repeatable one time with instructor consent.
+Repeatable unlimited times.
+Pre: instructor approval.

 FSHN 492 Field Experience (4) Integration and application of academic knowledge and critical skills emphasizing professional development.
 Placement with an approved cooperating supervisor/employer.
 A-F only.
 Pre: senior standing in FSHN.
 (Cross-listed as ANSC 492)

-FSHN 494 Food Product Development Capstone (3) Combination lecture-lab designed to integrate knowledge and skills from previous FSHN courses to develop novel and innovative food products.
+FSHN 494 Food Science Capstone (3) Field practicum designed to integrate knowledge from previous FSHN courses to develop novel and innovative food products.
 Students deal with shelflife, marketing, packaging, labeling, sensory evaluation, and quality assurance.
 Repeatable one time.
 FSHN majors only.
 A-F only.
 Pre: 381 and 460, or consent.

 FSHN 500 Master's Plan B/C Studies (1)